Adaptive Reuse & Building Conversion Construction — Nationwide

 Adaptive reuse transforms existing buildings into new purposes — preserving embodied carbon, leveraging existing structure and infrastructure, and often creating spaces with character and authenticity that new construction cannot replicate.
 But adaptive reuse is also one of the most technically challenging construction types: changing a building's use triggers occupancy reclassification under the IBC, which can require upgraded fire protection, new egress paths, structural reinforcement, seismic retrofit, ADA compliance, and complete MEP replacement.

 At Terrapin Construction Group (TCG), adaptive reuse is delivered through our design-build model — integrating architectural design, structural engineering, MEP engineering, preconstruction, and construction management.
-Our preconstruction team conducts thorough existing conditions assessments to identify hidden costs before they become change orders.
+Our preconstruction team conducts thorough existing conditions assessments — including environmental site assessment — to identify hidden costs before they become change orders.
+Because unforeseen conditions are the defining risk, we recommend a 10–15% contingency on reuse work.

-TCG's sector-specific expertise — from restaurant buildouts to medical facilities to self storage conversions to manufacturing — means we understand the code requirements and MEP systems for whatever the building is being converted into, not just the demolition and renovation work.
+TCG's sector-specific expertise — from restaurant buildouts to medical facilities to self storage conversions to lab conversions to manufacturing — means we understand the code requirements and MEP systems for whatever the building is being converted into, not just the demolition and renovation work.
+TCG is licensed in all 50 states, with a proven conversion footprint across 38 states.

 How TCG Delivers Adaptive Reuse